 1975 Audi 80 GT review: Retro Road Test

-Arguably the first ‘proper’ Audi after Volkswagen took over the company in 1966, the ‘F103’ was essentially a facelifted DKW F102 with a Daimler-Benz engine.
+Arguably the first ‘proper’ Audi after Volkswagen took over the company in 1966, the ‘F103’ was essentially a facelifted version of the DKW F102 with a Daimler-Benz engine.
 This range included an Audi 80, as the models were named after their power outputs.

-However, it was the ‘B1’ 80 of summer 1972 that heralded a truly new technical concept for Audi.
-While similar to the Audi 100 in that the newly-developed family of four-cylinder engines was allied to a front-wheel-drive chassis, the 80’s ‘negative roll radius’ steering geometry, which allowed it to stop in a straight line in severe braking situations, was revolutionary.
+However, it was the ‘B1’ 80, launched in summer 1972, that heralded a truly new technical concept for Audi.
+While similar to the Audi 100 in that its newly-developed family of four-cylinder engines was allied to a front-wheel-drive chassis, the 80’s ‘negative roll radius’ steering geometry, which allowed it to stop in a straight line in severe braking situations, was revolutionary.

 Audi 80 GT RRT